googlefonts/oxidize/text/0015-status-update.md

-I am very happy with the approach of doing lots of automatic code generation; in the majority of cases I have been able to express the basic logic of a given table without much difficulty, and in cases where a table had some particularly tricky representation, I've been able to fall back on manual processing.
+I am very happy with the approach of doing lots of automatic code generation; in the majority of cases I have been able to express the basic logic of a given table without much difficulty, and in cases where a table had some particularly tricky representation, I've been able to fall back on manual processing: for instance in the glyf table, the exact size and location of the [flags, xCoordinates, and yCoordinates][simple glyph] arrays can only be determined by examining them.
+In this case, we just [store the raw bytes][glyph raw] for these arrays together, and [interpret them during parsing][glyph interpret].

 I believe there is room to add additional functionality to the codegen tools: for instance we could annotate offsets to include their source and target type